 \subsection{Graphs, Oriented graphs, Tournaments}

-A \emph{directed} graph $D$ consists of a vertex set~$V(G)$, and a set~$A(G)$ of \emph{arcs} which are \emph{ordered} pairs of vertices.
-An arc~$(u,v)$ is simply denoted by~$uv$, or sometimes~$u \to v$ to insist on the orientation.
-In this work, we do not consider loops, i.e.\ arcs of the form~$v \to v$.
-The \emph{underlying graph} of~$D$ is the undirected graph with the same vertices, and an edge~$uv$ whenever either~$uv$ or~$vu$ is an arc of~$D$.
+A \emph{directed} graph $D$ consists of a vertex set~$V(G)$, and a set~$E(G)$ of \emph{directed edges} (also called \emph{arcs}), which are \emph{ordered} pairs of vertices.
+A directed edge~$(u,v)$ is simply denoted by~$uv$, or sometimes~$u \to v$ to insist on the orientation.
+In this work, we do not consider loops, i.e.\ edges of the form~$v \to v$.
+The \emph{underlying graph} of~$D$ is the undirected graph with the same vertices, and an edge~$uv$ whenever either~$uv$ or~$vu$ is an edge of~$D$.
 A \emph{digon} in a directed graph is a pair of vertices~$u,v$ with both edges~$u \to v$ and~$v \to u$.
 An \emph{oriented} graph is a directed graph without digons.

 A \emph{tournament} is an oriented graph whose underlying graph is complete, or equivalently it is a choice of orientation~$u \to v$ or~$v \to u$ (but not both) for every pair of vertices.
 A tournament is \emph{transitive} if it contains no directed cycle.
 A transitive tournament represents some order~$<$ on vertices: there is an edge~$u \to v$ if and only if~$u<v$.
-In a directed graph~$D$, a subset~$X \subset V(D)$ which induces a transitive tournament is also called a \emph{chain}.
+In a directed graph~$D$, a subset~$X \subset V(D)$ that induces a transitive tournament is also called a \emph{chain}.

-A (directed) graph~$H$ is an \emph{induced subgraph} of~$G$ if~$V(H) \subset V(G)$, and the edges (or arcs) of~$H$ are exactly the edges of~$G$ which are between vertices of~$V(H)$.
+A (directed) graph~$H$ is an \emph{induced subgraph} of~$G$ if~$V(H) \subset V(G)$, and the edges of~$H$ are exactly the edges of~$G$ that are between vertices of~$V(H)$.
 If~$X = V(H)$, we also say that~$H$ is the subgraph of~$G$ induced by~$X$, denoted~$H = G[X]$.
 A \emph{class} of graphs is a family of graphs closed under isomorphism.
 A class is \emph{hereditary} if it is also closed under taking induced subgraphs.

-A subset~$S$ of a (directed) graph is called \emph{independent} or \emph{stable} if no edge (arc) joins two vertices of~$S$.
+A subset~$S$ of a (directed) graph is called \emph{independent} or \emph{stable} if no edge joins two vertices of~$S$.
 The independence number~$\alpha(G)$ is the maximum size of an independent set in~$G$.
-If~$x$ is a vertex of a directed graph~$D$, then~$N^+(x) = \setst{y}{x \to y}$ denotes its \emph{out-neighbourhood}, and~$N^-(x) = \setst{y}{y \to x}$ its \emph{in-neighbourhood}.
-The \emph{complete neighbourhood} is~$N(x) = N^+(x) \cup N^-(x)$.
+For a vertex~$x$ in a directed graph~$D$, the \emph{out-neighbourhood} is $N^+(x) = \setst{y}{x \to y}$, and the \emph{in-neighbourhood} is $N^-(x) = \setst{y}{y \to x}$.
+Their union is the \emph{complete neighbourhood} $N(x) = N^+(x) \cup N^-(x)$.